The most important thing in understanding stress in a man

 - Listening to music

-Once your own stress level is decreased, you can then help him to reduce his.
+Once your own stress level decreases, you can help him reduce his.
 You aren't any good to anyone else if you aren't any good to yourself.

 Turn Down the Emotions